 St. Margaret’s Chapel

 While St. Margaret’s Chapel may not be elaborate it is definitely historic.
-It was built around 1130 by David I for his mother Margaret and is Edinburgh’s oldest building.
+It was built around 1130 by David I for his mother Margaret and is Edinburgh’s oldest surviving building.
 During the 16th century, it was used for storage and then turned back into a chapel in 1845.
 The chapel is still used today for christenings and weddings.

 Prisons of War